nazmulidris/exoplayer_learning/README.md

 }
 ```

 When you're done with playback, be sure to release the player, since it consumes resources
-- memory and system codecs, which are a globally shared resource on the phone, and there might be
+like network, memory and system codecs.
+Codecs are a globally shared resource on the
-a limited number of them available depending on the specific phone and OS version.
+phone, and there might bea limited number of them available depending on the specific
+phone and OS version, so it's important to release them when not using them.

 ```kotlin
 fun release() {